Local Public Agencies (LPA)

 Does the property being acquired need to be appraised?

 Unless the property owner wishes to donate the needed right of way, the property must be appraised.
-Depending on the estimated value, this can be accomplished thru a “Compensation Estimate”, a “Short Form Appraisal”, or a “Before and After Appraisal”.
+Depending on the estimated value, this can be accomplished thru a “Waiver Valuation”, a “Short Form Appraisal”, or a “Before and After Appraisal.”

-Generally, most agency employees who have knowledge of land values in the area can do a Compensation Estimate with a value under $10,000.
+Generally, most agency employees with knowledge of land values in the area can do a Waiver Valuation with a value under $10,000.
 However, if no one feels competent, or if the value is expected to exceed $10,000, then an appraiser must be chosen and hired from NDOT’s Approved Appraiser List.

 Can the property owner still use the land acquired by Permanent Easement?